jameshyojaelee/smart-cell-counter/README.md

 ---

 **Join the mobile cell counting revolution.
-Replace expensive equipment with professional-grade analysis in your pocket.**
+Replace expensive equipment with our automated cell counter in your pocket.**